YerongAI/Office-Tool-docs/docs/usage/deploy/settings/basic.md

 > The Perpetual Enterprise channel is a dedicated channel for Office 2019/2021/2024 volume products.

-All of the channels listed in the table are stable channels and can be used on a daily basis.
+All of the channels listed in the table are stable channels and suitable for daily use.

 Each channel releases security updates (if needed) on the second Tuesday of each month, which is scheduled.